My hip replacement at the Kyrenia University Hospital

 By Chris Elliott,,,,

-About 9 years ago I had a fall in a public building resulting in an injury requiring me to be taken to Grime State hospital where after x-rays it was found that the ball joint in my left hip has broken requiring a prosthetic implant,but as I had a chest infection this had to be treated before my operation was completed after 5 weeks in the hospital.
+About 9 years ago I had a fall in a public building resulting in an injury requiring me to be taken to Girne State hospital where after x-rays it was found that the ball joint in my left hip has broken requiring a prosthetic implant, but as I had a chest infection this had to be treated before my operation which was then completed, resulting in 5 weeks in the hospital.

-A year ago I had a very successful operation on my back in the Dr. Suat Günsel, Kyrenia University Hospital and whilst at the hospital for a check-up I made an appointment to see Ass.
-Prof of Orthopedics and Traumatology, Dr Ramadan Őzmanevro M.D, for his advice for pains in my left hip and right knee.
+A year ago I had a very successful operation on my back in the Dr Suat Gunsel, Kyrenia University Hospital and whilst at the hospital for a check-up I made an appointment to see Ass.
+Prof of Orthopedics and Traumatology, Dr Ramadan Őzmanevra M.D, for his advice for pains in my left hip and right knee.

-About 12 weeks ago I had a fall in my garden which gave me great pain in the area of my left hip implant but doing what many men do, I tried to take it easy but after a week the discomfort was still there so my partner Margaret called for an ambulance from Kyrenia University Hospital where on arrival I had an x-ray and it was found the hip was not broken and I decided to stay in the hospital for a number of tests to be made.
+About 12 weeks ago I had a fall in the garden which gave me great pain in the area of my left hip implant but doing what many men do, I tried to take it easy but after a week the discomfort was still there so my partner Margaret called for an ambulance from Kyrenia University Hospital where on arrival I had an X-ray and it was found the hip was not broken but I decided to stay in the hospital for a number of tests to be made.

 Now along comes the hand of fate as still with discomfort in my hip I managed to fall again when going to the bathroom and in great pain, the ward staff put me to bed and gave me painkillers.

-The following day I was taken for more x-rays when it was found that as a result of the fall I had broken my left thigh bone where the hip implant was fitted and Dr Ramadam came to see me and said they would have to order a hip implant with extension that would help to join the broken thigh bone so arrangements were made to bring a new prosthetic implant, from Turkey.
+The following day I was taken for more X-rays when it was found that as a result of the fall I had broken my left thigh bone where the hip implant was fitted and Dr Ramadan came to see me and said they would have to order a hip implant with extension that would help to join the broken thigh bone so arrangements were made to bring a new prosthetic implant from Turkey.

-Again the hand of fate took over and the following week the TRNC Government cancelled all incoming flights to combat the threat of COVID -19 and I had to wait for the prosthetic implant to arrive after it was sent by sea,
+Again the hand of fate took over and the following week the TRNC Government cancelled all incoming flights to combat the threat of COVID-19 and I had to wait for the prosthetic implant to arrive, which was then sent by sea,

-Now my operation was completed and I remained in hospital being monitored and started to receive physio therapy to help rebuild my strength and also get me walking again.
+My operation was completed and I remained in hospital being monitored and started to receive physiotherapy to help rebuild my strength and also get me walking again.

 I must say the care and attention I received from the nursing staff was wonderful and they tried so hard to help me deal with the frustrations of being in hospital and the discomfort I was suffering.

-Then the great day came when I was discharged and sent home in an ambulance full of joy but sadly I started to suffer from Diarrhea and after a few days Margaret not being able to deal with the ongoing problem called Dr Ramadan who arrange for me to be collected by ambulance for further treatment at the hospital.
+Then the great day came when I was discharged and sent home in an ambulance full of joy but sadly I started to suffer from diarrhea and after a few days Margaret, not being able to deal with the ongoing problems called Dr Ramadan who told her to call an ambulance for further treatment at the hospital.

-For a further 10 days I was back with my nursing friends as they helped me with this latest setback and continued to treat me, It was then discovered that I had an infection developing that could threaten the area of the operation so was then given a steady flow of antibiotics but as the infection was still not clearing I was taken back to the operating theatre where they opened the operation wound cleaned it and then I had was given further treatment and physio threropy by Ulvera who worked me hard until I was given the all clear and returned by ambulance to my home,
+For a further 10 days, I was back with my nursing friends as they helped me with this latest setback and continued to treat me, It was then discovered that I had an infection of the blood, liver and scar area that could threaten the area of the operation so I was then given a steady flow of antibiotics but as the infection was still not clearing I was taken back to the operating theatre where they opened the operation wound cleaned it and then I was given further treatment and physiotherapy by physiotherapist Űlviye Koçarslan who worked me hard until I was given the all clear and returned home by ambulance.

 Leave a Reply